Manage Pod Resources in Kubernetes

 Configure CPU resources

 By default, Redpanda pins its threads to all cores that you allocate to it.
 The more cores that are allocate to Redpanda, the more throughput it can support.
-You can configure the CPU resources allocated to each Redpanda broker by overriding the default values in the Helm chart.
+You can configure the CPU resources allocated to each Redpanda broker by overriding the default values.
 For a description of CPU resource units, see the Kubernetes documentation.

 resources: